Athletics World C’ships: Avinash Sable breaks his own national record in men’s 3000m steeplechase

-India’s Avinash Sable broke his own national record but it was not enough for him to qualify for the finals of the men’s 3000m steeplechase in an eventful race in the World Championships here on Tuesday.
+India’s Avinash Sable broke his own national record to finish seventh in the men’s 3000m steeplechase in an eventful race in the World Championships at Doha on Tuesday.

+However, the Indian was included in the final after AFI successfully appealed against the obstruction he faced during the race.

 The 24-year-old Indian clocked 8 minute 25.23 seconds to finish seventh in the first round heat number 3 and 20th overall out of 44 athletes who completed the race.